Newsflash: Four of the top ten foreign films that appeared in 2018 are French!

 Ms. Deneuve most recently made headlines with an open letter she signed, that stated men should have the right to steal kisses or touch a knee without fear of prosecution.

-The missive came at the height of the Hollywood #MeToo movement, and was not well-received.
+The missive came at the height of the Hollywood #MeToo movement, and was not well-received by the media in Paris.

 A few days later she backtracked, clarifying her position.

-At the height of her career, she was the very essence of sex kittenry, posed provocatively on poster advertising for the Jean Luc Godard film Les Mepris.
+At the top of her career, she was the very essence of sex kittenry, posed provocatively on poster advertising for the Jean Luc Godard film Les Mepris.

-In fact, her bouffant hair and pouty lips were plastered everywhere, at every opportunity; her appearance received more praise than any of her performances.
+In fact, her bouffant hair and pouty lips were plastered everywhere, at every opportunity; her beautiful appearance received more praise than any of her movie performances.

 Ten years later, she mysteriously retired from screen, stage and studio, having recorded over 60 songs during her short career, and made 47 films.
-Today, she is wholly focused on activism.
+Today, she is wholly focused on activism, and hasn't appeared as much in the media in recent times.

 And, it seems, hatred and disdain!